ducky/react-onboarding/README.md

 Once you have the router configured, this task will require you to send the user to a separate page when viewing a single result.

-### Expected Result
+### Third Milestone - Expected Result

-1. Viewing the site shows a list of Video Games at either `/` or `/games`
+1. Viewing the site shows a list of video games at either `/` or `/games`
-1. Clicking on a single Video Game should send us to a new page with details about that item `/games/:id`
+1. Clicking on a single video game should send us to a new page with details about that item `/games/:id`
 1. BONUS - Try loading more detailed information from the API for that specific item.

 ## Final Milestone - Filtering/Sorting Results

 This task will help you to make your results more user friendly by adding a way to filter down and sort the games.
 This can all be done locally with the array of data after the information has come back from the API, but this API also supports some advanced filtering, so you can be as creative as you want.

-### Expected Result
+### Fourth Milestone - Expected Result

-1. When viewing the list of Video Games, add a text input that can be used to filter results down (Hint: use `.filter` and `.includes` if doing locally).
+1. When viewing the list of video games, add a text input that can be used to filter results down (Hint: use `.filter` and `.includes` if doing locally).
 1. Add a select box with some options for sorting.
 Can be whatever you want, but try to at least do `Alphabetical - Ascending/Descending`.

 ## Fin